Diva of the Week – Glenda Moheeputh, OD

 “I specialize in Myopia management, as well as Specialty contact lenses; Orthokeratology, sclerals, RGPs.
 Etc.”

-6. Name 1 to 3 hurdles you personally faced as a private practice owner and how did you overcome them?
+6. Name 1 to 3 hurdles you faced as a private practice owner and how did you overcome them?

 “As an independent OD in Walmart, I have very little overhead.
 However, there are still so many things to take care of.
 Finding fill-in doctors, staff, insurance billing, etc. My biggest struggle was balancing family, with running a practice, and seeing patients.”